 How many sessions does it take to modify behavior?

 How proficiently can you learn a new skill, say playing the piano or ice skating after just one or two lessons?
-It depends on the skill.
+It depends.
 Some skills are simple and can be learned in one session.
-Other skills take hours and weeks to practice and master.
-Could you learn to love spiders in just one session?
+Other skills take weeks to practice and master.
+Could you learn to love spiders in one session?
 Could you learn to overcome a fear or phobia in just one session?
 Having reasonable expectations and creating a behavior change plan is the first step to achieving success.

 Explaining, demonstrating and reviewing proper management and training / Bmod techniques for more severe types of behavior requires more time and resources.
 How the dog responds to the initial training session(s) will give the canine behavior consultant a better idea of length of time needed to reach training goals.